shahabaalam/fashion-forecast-dashboard/README.md

 ## 🚀 Features

-- **Interactive Sales Forecasting:** Visualize future sales trends with dynamic charts and graphs.
+- **Sales Forecasting:** Utilizes **Auto ARIMA** model to predict future sales trends, enabling proactive inventory and resource management.

-- **Resource Allocation Planning:** Plan and allocate resources effectively based on predicted sales.
+- **Interactive Visualizations:** Utilize **Plotly** to create dynamic and responsive charts and graphs, making data exploration intuitive and insightful.

-- **AI Assistant Integration:** Interact with an AI assistant for deeper insights and data analysis.
+- **Resource Allocation Planning:** Analyze forecasted sales to optimize inventory levels and allocate resources effectively, reducing costs and improving operational efficiency.

-- **Comprehensive Data Analysis:** Analyze historical sales data using Jupyter notebooks.
+- **AI-Powered Insights:** Engage with an **AI assistant powered by ChatGPT**, allowing users to query forecasts, receive intelligent data-driven responses, and gain deeper insights into sales patterns.

-- **Real-time Updates:** Streamlit's live reloading ensures that changes are reflected instantly.
+- **User-Friendly Interface:** Designed with **Streamlit** for an intuitive and responsive user experience, enabling users of all technical levels to navigate and utilize the dashboard effectively.

 ## 🛠️ Installation